Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/create-e2e-test.md

 ```
 Now it is worth deciding how to achieve each of the goals we have described in each part.
 As example the `before()` section would fit perfectly with ``Given I am on the details page of a child``.

+### How to use the Cypress interface

+Run `npm run e2e-open` command from project root to open Cypress in "Open-Mode".
+This will start the [browser](https://docs.cypress.io/guides/guides/launching-browsers) with Cypress Interface.
+This Interface is called [Test Runners](https://docs.cypress.io/guides/core-concepts/test-runner), that allows you to see commands as they execute while also viewing the application under test.

+Run the test you are currently working on.
+It is recommended to use [Selector Playground](https://docs.cypress.io/guides/core-concepts/test-runner#Selector-Playground) to search for items in the DOM.

+### Aam Digital specific best practices
+TBD.